 Because they cannot lay eggs, male chicks are of no use to the egg industry.
 They are killed on their first day of life.
 The most common methods of slaughter are gassing, suffocating, crushing, or grinding alive.

 Male chicks inevitably make up a significant number of all hatched eggs, and we can only guess how many hundred million are killed this way every year as no one deems their short lives important enough to record.

 Free-range hens are killed between one and two years of age when egg production peaks.
 They are still destined for early graves and will be slaughtered when they are no longer productive enough for a farm’s needs.

-Egg production peaks when a hen is around one to two years of age.
-When she is no longer productive enough for a farm’s needs she is usually killed for low-grade meat, far earlier than her natural life span of around seven or eight years*.
-Free-range hens are still regarded as ‘egg producing machines’, and are slaughtered as soon as they cease to be profitable.
+They are usually killed for low-grade meat, far earlier than their natural life span of around seven or eight years.
+Free-range hens are still regarded as ‘egg-producing machines’ and are slaughtered as soon as they cease to be profitable.

 The reality for free-range hens is very different to what the adverts tell us.
 Almost all are still kept in huge flocks in large crowded barns, being let outside for parts of the day, weather permitting.

 These barns have a stocking density of up to four hens per square metre.